 As inflammation is a natural response and under ordinary conditions is not a problem, no cure has been found for inflammatory pain at this point.
 However, a considerable number of people do have issues with the symptoms, especially when it involves pain.
 No matter if your inflammation is acute or chronic in nature, having ways of treating and managing the pain can greatly improve your comfort level even if the underlying cause may not be cured.

 - An anti-inflammatory diet may help you reduce the risk of getting inflammation or at least minimizing the severity.
-Foods such as olive oil, kale and fatty fish are known to reduce the symptoms whereas heavily processed and fried food can aggravate the situation.
+Foods such as olive oil, kale, turmeric and fatty fish are known to reduce the symptoms whereas heavily processed and fried food can aggravate the situation.
 Changing your diet is very easy to do in principle, but can be difficult over longer periods of time.

 - Anti-inflammatory drugs can be found over the counter and in many pharmacies.
 These compounds lower the inflammatory response and therefore also the painful symptoms.
 Some of these are quite effective, but as with most drugs they can come with side effects.
 Many of the anti-inflammatory drugs are not recommended for prolonged use.
 Therefore, they may not be recommended for treatment of pain from chronic inflammation.